 "The King and I?"

 "Ja, exactly.
 Dat voman uses der power of love to get through der emotional defences of der King of Siam.
-Ve do something like dat, only in a military setting."
+Ve do something like dat, only in more of a military setting."

 "Before you go rushing into things blindly, let's consider," the stranger said.
 "Christian here has clearly been brainwashed – pretty ineptly, but brainwashed nonetheless.
 He's leading you into a trap.
 What we need to do is out-trap them."